 Humidity levels in your bedroom should range between 30 and 50%, with the ideal hovering at 45%.

 Ensure that your bedroom is dark enough and avoid bright light before bedtime.
 Darkness signals melatonin production in the body to help you sleep and maintain your circadian rhythm.
-Wear a sleep mask or get blackout curtains.
+Wear a mask or get blackout curtains.

-Comfortable bed & sleepwear:
+Comfortable bed wear:

-Week 2: Follow the Basics of good sleep
+Week 2: Follow the basics of good sleep

 After you have optimized your sleeping environment, follow these basic tips for getting good sleep: